 At graduation, Rolf had a union card, an agent, and offers of a TV series (DAN DARE), a film (LITTLE LORD FAUNTLEROY) and a season with the ROYAL SHAKESPEARE COMPANY.
 Things seemed to be looking pretty good so he stayed in the UK . . . and stayed.

-He now divides his time between the USA and UK with recent UK work including the tour of FRANKIE AND JOHNNY IN THE CLAIR DE LUNE with Kelly McGillis and the 50th anniversary season of the Chichester Festival Theatre appearing in Brecht's THE RESISTIBLE RISE OF ARTURO UI directed by Jonathan Church.
-In the USA, TIME STANDS STILL directed by Leslie Martinson for TheatreWorks and in August he will begin working with the Aurora Theater company's production of Amy Herzog's AFTER THE REVOLUTION directed by Joy Carlin.
+He now divides his time between the USA and UK with recent UK work including the tour of FRANKIE AND JOHNNY IN THE CLAIR DE LUNE with Kelly McGillis and the 50th Anniversary Season of the Chichester Festival Theatre appearing in Brecht's THE RESISTIBLE RISE OF ARTURO UI directed by Jonathan Church.
+In the USA, TIME STANDS STILL directed by Leslie Martinson for TheatreWorks and most recently the Aurora Theater production of Amy Herzog's AFTER THE REVOLUTION directed by Joy Carlin.